 - The claim made based on sq feet is illegal

-However what is interesting is that the CA then went on to say that it upheld the High Court judge’s acceptance of the oral evidence that the statement of account as proof of the amounts due from the Defendant and in the last paragraph suggested that the MC is at liberty to claim the arrears due from the Defendant on a share unit basis since the maintenance charges are on a running account not barred by limitation.
+It is also important to note that the Court of Appeal upheld the High Court judge’s acceptance of the oral evidence that the statement of account as proof of the amounts due and further in the last paragraph suggested that the MC is at liberty to claim the arrears due from the Defendant on a share unit basis since the maintenance charges are on a running account not barred by limitation.

 Few takeaways for developers:

 - Do not enter into any agreement which takes away the right of the management body to determine charges;